LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

                                Acceptable values range from 0 to 100 (default: 80).
 0 means no batching,
                                100 means use all available system and GPU memory.
   --dump-resources <submit-index,command-index,draw-call-index>
                                Output binaray resources for a specific draw call.
                                Include vertex, index, const buffer, shader resource, render target, and depth stencil.
 And for before and after draw call.
                                Arguments becomes three indices, submit index, command index, draw call index.
 The command index is based on its in ExecuteCommandLists.
+  --dump-resources-dir <dir>   Directory to write dump resources output files.
+Default is the current working directory.
 ```